-Under Uniform Guidance, these "unallowable" expenses cannot be included in F&A indirect cost pools, which are further allocated to the research, instruction, or OSA functions.
-In addition, the University must certify that they have indeed been excluded.
+Under Uniform Guidance, these "unallowable" expenses cannot be included in F&A indirect cost pools, which are further allocated to the research, instruction, or OSA major functions.
+In addition, the University must certify to the federal government that these costs have indeed been excluded.